nspcc-dev/monza/README.md

 ## To Do
 - [ ] `monza cache` command to manage bbolt instances: provide size and option to delete
 - [ ] Add verbose flag with for detailed view of notification body
-- [ ] Do not print progressbar if stdout is not console
 - [ ] Add more native contract hashes aliases
 - [ ] More NEP support (NEP-11?)